noisebridge/nb_whiteboarding/readme.md

 # Noisebridge Whiteboarding Workshop

 This is an archive of whiteboarding problems discussed at weekly whiteboarding meetups at [Noisebridge](https://www.meetup.com/noisebridge/).
 Make a [PR](https://help.github.com/articles/creating-a-pull-request/) if you've written a solution.
+To pose an algorithm problem to the group, open an issue in this repository.

 ## Starting out